aishamehmood23/Somatic_Variant_Calling_Mutect2/README.md

 - **Collect Alignment & Insert Size Metrics using GATK**
   Alignment statistics, such as read mapping percentages, coverage depth, and insert size distribution, are gathered using **GATK CollectAlignmentSummaryMetrics** and **CollectInsertSizeMetrics**.
 These metrics provide insights into sequencing performance and alignment quality.

 ### **2. Variant Calling**

-- **Call Variants using Gatk Mutect2**
+- **Call Variants using GATK Mutect2**
-  Somatic variants are identified using Mutect2, with the analysis limited to 10 chromosomes to reduce computational demands.
-The workflow remains the same for all chromosomes analysis, and users can modify the -L option accordingly.
+  Somatic variants are identified using **Mutect2**, with the analysis limited to 10 chromosomes to reduce computational demands.
+The workflow remains the same for whole-genome analysis, and users can modify the **-L** option accordingly.
 The output is an unfiltered VCF file containing raw variant calls.
-The --f1r2-tar-gz option is used during this step to collect strand orientation bias data, which is later required for filtering artifacts caused by sequencing errors.
+The **--f1r2-tar-gz** option is used during this step to collect strand orientation bias data, which is later required for filtering artifacts caused by sequencing errors.

-- **Estimating Cross Sample Contamination**
+- **Estimating Cross-Sample Contamination**
   This step helps estimate the fraction of cross-sample contamination.
 The **GATK GetPileupSummaries** tool summarizes read support for known population variants.
-The **GATK
-  CalculateContamination** tool estimates the contamination fraction.
+The **GATK CalculateContamination** tool estimates the contamination fraction.
 The output, HG008_pair_calculatecontamination.table, is used in **FilterMutectCalls**.

 - **Read Orientation Artifacts Estimation**
   To filter out strand bias artifacts, a read orientation model is created using data from Mutect2.
 This helps identify sequencing errors caused by strand-specific bias.
 The model is generated from F1R2 counts collected during the variant calling step.
 It is later used to refine variant filtering and improve accuracy.

 - **Filtering Variants**
   Raw variant calls are filtered using **FilterMutectCalls** to remove false positives based on multiple factors, including:
-    - Sequencing artifacts (using the read orientation model).
+  - **Sequencing artifacts** (using the read orientation model).
-    - Low-quality variants and insufficient evidence supporting somatic mutations.
+  - **Low-quality variants** and insufficient evidence supporting somatic mutations.
-    - Cross-sample contamination (using estimated contamination levels).
+  - **Cross-sample contamination** (using estimated contamination levels).
   The final output is a high-confidence set of somatic variants ready for further annotation and interpretation.